fluxcd/website/content/en/flux/installation/bootstrap/generic-git-server.md

 ## SSH Agent

-Run bootstrap for an exiting Git repository and authenticate with your SSH agent:
+Run bootstrap for an existing Git repository and authenticate with your SSH agent:

 ```sh
 flux bootstrap git \